Jean-Yves Thériault vs. Don Wilson: The fight

 The bout took place on December 18, 1984 at the Verdun Auditorium in Montreal, Quebec, Canada in front of 7,000 spectators, with the fight set for twelve, two-minute rounds under American kickboxing rules.
 Neither fighter put any of their titles on the line.

 The fight went the distance and ended in a decision draw.
 Many believe Wilson to have been a clear winner, but Thériault was the one who registered the only knockdown of the fight.

 Aftermath

 As arguably the biggest bout in the sport's history at the time, it was considered a disappointment with neither Thériault or Wilson emerging as kickboxing's best fighter.
 A rematch between the pair was discussed but never came to fruition.

 Following the fight, Wilson said "I feel I won the bout, but not as convincing as I can.
 Next time we meet, I feel I can knock Thériault out.
 He's just not that tough."
 To which Thériault replied "Wilson fights on fear.
 He was able to stay out of trouble, but he did nothing to hurt me.
 I think he overrates himself.
 We'll see if he's so smug after the next fight".

-In an interview with Black Belt Magazine, Wilson spoke about rematches, and expressed frustration at Thériault not agreeing to fight him again.
+In an interview with Black Belt, Wilson spoke about rematches, and expressed frustration at Thériault not agreeing to fight him again.